How to wash towels so they last? Wash new towels before using, and wash them separate from the rest of your laundry.

 Choose a gentle laundry detergent to protect both the fibers and the color during weekly washings, and use only half the recommended amount of detergent to keep towels absorbent and soft.

 After you wash towels, tumble dry on a low setting and remove the clean towels while they're still slightly damp.
 Excessive heat wears down towel fibers.
-If they're hot (not warm) to the touch, you've over dried them.
+If towels are hot (not warm) to the touch coming out of the dryer, you've over dried them.

 Some fabric softeners contain water-repellent silicone, the death knell for towel absorbency.